 The Kartrite waterpark may be small but except for a wave pool, it has all the components of a waterpark.
 Given its size and the type of attractions, it caters best to children under 13 and children who are not a fan of thrill rides.
 It was the perfect size for my 3-year-old and 8-year-old, who were perfectly content staying there all day.

-- What are the hours of the Kartrite waterpark?
+- What are the hours of The Kartrite Resort & Indoor waterpark?

 The Kartrite waterpark is open from 11 a.m. to 7 p.m. everyday.